mmaxim2710/aviahakaton2021/README.md

 ## Installation

 Make sure you have working Python environment & flask.

+To find person by phone number, make QR-code, render template and send it in S3, please run:

+    python3 "s3db.py"

 To install application, please run: